autowarefoundation/autoware.universe/simulator/carla_autoware/README.md

 ## Tips

 - Misalignment might occurs during initialization, pressing `init by gnss` button should fix it.
+- Changing the `fixed_delta_seconds` can increase the simulation tick (default 0.05 s), some sensors params in `objects.json` need to be adjusted when it is changed (example: LIDAR rotation frequency have to match the FPS).

 ## Known Issues and Future Works